-However, hearing, seeing, smelling, feeling a physical sensation – these are occurring at the same time, literally.
-I mean, there are some theories that say that they alternate very quickly, but a lot of theories within Buddhism say that actually they’re occurring all at the same time – it’s just a matter of how much attention we pay to each of them.
-Certainly we know that from our experience.
-While you are talking to somebody – if we have all our senses – you both see them and hear them at the same time.
+However, hearing, seeing, smelling, feeling a physical sensation – these are all literally occurring at the same time.
+There are some Buddhist theories proposing that they alternate very quickly, and others that say they’re occurring all at the same time.
+It’s just a matter of how much attention we pay to each of them.
+Certainly, we know this from our experience.
+While we are talking to somebody, if we have all our senses, we see them and hear them at the same time.

-Well, when you talk about making comments about ourselves and so on – we haven’t gotten to this yet, but I was planning to get to this tomorrow.
-How we apply these five types of deep awareness to ourselves as well, not just to others, and the need to care about ourselves and the effect of our behavior on ourselves as well.
-After all, I’m a human being, like everybody else, and I have feelings too.
-The way that the attitude that I have toward myself and how I treat myself is going to affect my experience of life, just as it would affect somebody else’s.
+Regarding making comments to ourselves about ourselves, we haven’t gotten to this yet, but I plan to address it when we discuss how to apply these five types of deep awareness to ourselves.
+But, basically, we need to care about ourselves as well.
+After all, we are human beings, like everybody else, and we have feelings too.
+The attitude that we have toward ourselves and how we treat ourselves is going to affect our experience of life, just as it would affect somebody else’s.

-Now, of course, if we make negative comments and negative judgments about ourselves, particularly verbally, while we are interacting with others, and if we keep on convincing myself “Oh, I’m such a loser.
-This other person is not going to like me,” and so on, that certainly would affect our interaction with that person and build up strength and a habit of low self-esteem; lack of confidence.
+If we make negative comments and negative judgments about ourselves while we are interacting with others, and if we keep convincing ourselves that, “Oh, I’m such a loser,” or “This other person is not going to like me,” and so on, that certainly would affect our interaction with the person.
+Our negative attitudes build up and strengthen a habit of low self-esteem and lack of confidence.

-Now, on the other hand, if we congratulate ourselves in our heads – “Wow, you really said that well.
-You really did very, very well” – that tends to make a great amount of arrogance and pride: “Oh, how smart I am.”
-But best of all is not to be self-conscious, whether it’s in a positive way or in a negative way.
-It’s best not to be self-conscious, you know, like when you are with somebody; if we say “Aren’t we having a good time!” that completely ruins the whole situation, doesn’t it.
+Now, on the other hand, if we congratulate ourselves in our heads, “Wow, you really said that well.
+I really did very well; how smart I am,” that tends to create a great amount of arrogance and pride.
+There’s nothing special about doing well or making mistakes.
+That’s life; it goes up and down.
+But if we make a big deal out of something going well, then it’s like when we are with somebody and we say, “Aren’t we having such a good time!”
+This completely ruins the whole situation, doesn’t it?

 Equalizing Deep Awareness

-With equalizing awareness, as we have been describing, we regard or look at – if we’re with a group of people – several people together; put them together.
-If it’s just done in terms of ourselves or with one person, we can put together different ways in which we’ve been acting, in order to understand the pattern.
-But we tend to be limited in this, in the sense that we are, from one point of view, limited in terms of how many people, for example, we put together in a group.
-For example, if we put people together into the group of those that I would like to help, we might not put everybody into that group.
+As we’ve mentioned, with equalizing awareness we group things together in accord with something they share in common.
+For example, if we’re with several people, we can put them and us together in terms of some type of behavior they we all share.
+However, we tend to be very limited in this ability.
+For instance, from one point of view, we are limited in terms of how many people we put together into a group.
+For example, if we put people together into the group of those that we would like to help, we might not put everybody into that group.

 - We can remember our example from the March of the Penguins, the hundred thousand penguins on the ice.
-If we were to look at them, we would see them all equally – wouldn’t we – all as equal.
-Likewise, all these humans.
-And just as with penguins – to our eye they all look exactly the same, and to our ear they all sound exactly the same; so no one penguin is special, but we could take any of those penguins home and have it as our pet and have love for it, couldn’t we?
+If we were to look at them, we would see them as all equal, wouldn’t we?
+Likewise, view all these humans we see in the circle as equal.
+Just as with penguins, to our eye they all look exactly the same, and to our ear they all sound exactly the same.
+No one penguin is special, but if we could take any of those penguins home, we could love and care for them equally, couldn’t we?
 To the penguins, perhaps all humans look the same.

-And then we look down, focus on the breath, and let the experience settle.
+- Then, we look down, focus on the breath, and let the experience settle.

 Individualizing Deep Awareness

-- Although we have equal regard for everyone, we’re individualizing them with respect.
-And this would work equally as well just with hearing, with listening.
-It’s not just yet another telephone call, yet another voice, but we would individualize each telephone call – each voice that we hear – with respect for the individual.
-We don’t need to know who the individual is, but what we need is the individualizing awareness with which we respect them as an individual, whether we’re responding to a voice or seeing someone.
+- Although we have equal regard for everyone, we individualize them with respect.
+This would work equally as well with listening.
+It’s not just another phone call, another voice, or another text message.
+Instead, with individualizing awareness, we would respect each message and phone call – each voice that we hear – with a regard for the individual.
+We don’t need to know who the individual is; however, we need to respect each person whether we’re responding to a voice or seeing someone.

 Should you use some characteristic features of the person in order to individualize them, or should this be independent of any characteristic feature from the side of the person?